top of page

 Planning Your Training Week in Ascend

-In Ascend, training weeks are planned on the Sunday before the week begins .
+In Ascend, training weeks are planned on the Sunday before the week begins.
 Why?
-Because the app uses your current Running Impact Fitness , Speed Fitness, and Cardio Fitness (when combined referred to as your Fitness Profile) to tailor the training plan to match your unique fitness level.
-Ascend will recommend a training phase (e.g. Base Building) based on when your next priority race is, but it’s up to you to choose the specific training week from the week types provided
+Because the app uses your current Running Impact Fitness, Speed Fitness, and Cardio Fitness (when combined referred to as your Fitness Profile) to tailor the training plan to match your unique fitness level.
+Ascend will recommend a training phase (e.g. Base Building) based on when your next priority race is, but it’s up to you to choose the specific training week from the week types provided.
+All

 Running Impact vs Cardio Load